Search for Common Ground

 - Creative and thorough approach to work; and,

-- Interest in evaluation of peacebuilding and conflict resolution interventions.
+- Interest in the design, monitoring, and evaluation of peacebuilding programming

 How To Apply

-The intern should be able to commit to working for Search for at least 2 – 3 days (15 – 24 hours) per week for at least 3 months.
+The intern should be able to commit to working for Search for a minimum of 3 days per week in the office for at least a 3-month initial period.

-To apply please submit your (1) Cover Letter, (2) Resume, and (3) a two to three-page writing sample to email@example.com.
+To apply please submit your (1) Cover Letter, and (2) Resume.
+Applications will be reviewed on a rolling basis.

-In your cover letter, please clearly state why the position is of interest, what you can bring to it and what you hope to gain from it, and any regional or topical interests.
+In your cover letter, please clearly state why this position is of interest, what you can bring to it and what you hope to gain from it.
 If applicable, please list any other divisions you have applied to within Search.
 Please clearly state if you are seeking course credit from this internship and any requirements your University may have for such work.
 Also, please include the date you can start work, the length of your availability (in months), and the number of hours per week to which you can commit.